-The Lap-Band® or Laparoscopic Adjustable Gastric Banding is a surgical procedure that restricts the stomachs capacity.
+The Lap-Band®, or Laparoscopic Adjustable Gastric Band, is a surgical procedure that restricts the stomach’s capacity.
 It is an effective procedure for treating obesity, and it is gaining in popularity in the United States.
 There are multiple considerations that must be observed, which include behavioral, dietary, and lifestyle changes.
 A patient must adopt these changes both before and after surgery to be successful.
 This will contribute to long term weight loss and overall health and well-being.

 Diet Modifications are Essential to Surgical Success

 There are several weight loss strategies for pre-operative patients.
 Some doctors prefer patients to use a total liquid or very low-calorie diet.
 Others may choose to do controlled carbohydrates, and avoid the use of liquids for 24 hours before surgery.
 The nutritional status of the patient can dictate the method used.
 The dietary and weight loss team will come up with the proper plan based on the safety needs during surgery.
 These pre-operative diet choices are designed to help the overall outcome.

 One surgical concern is the liver.
 Many obese patients have a fatty liver.
 The left lobe of the liver must be repositioned during surgery.
 It is situated in the area where the band will be applied.
 A fatty liver can cause many problems during surgery as it obstructs the view and can increase the risk of damage.
 The goal of these pre-operative diets is to reduce the size before surgery.
 In addition, making positive changes beforehand will ensure long-term success.